-Since competing for USA at the Olympic Games Beijing 2008, Christina has twice come out of retirement, during which time she and partner Bill May became world champions.
+Since competing for USA at the Beijing 2008 Olympic Games, Christina has twice come out of retirement, during which time she and partner Bill May became world champions.

-Christina is working through her career transition with her mentor Kari Lemiere, who is a Director of Marketing Strategy, Brand Storytelling & Partnerships at Intel.
+Christina is working through her career transition with her mentor, Kari Lemiere, a Director of Marketing Strategy, Brand Storytelling & Partnerships at Intel.